NicolasBernaerts/debian-scripts/detect-device/README.md

 ===========

 This script should be run as a service.

 It detects all new devices on a LAN which provides a mDNS name.

-It publishes new devices and lost device thru MQTT.
+It publishes new devices and lost device thru MQTT :

+    paris/device/Pixel-Nicolas ON
+    paris/device/nicolas-ZenBook-UX425QA-UM425QA ON
+    paris/device/iPhone ON
+    paris/device/nicolas-ZenBook-UX425QA-UM425QA OFF

-That allow a very simple presence detection thru smartphone for example.
+It allows for example a very simple presence detection thru your smartphone name.

 To install :